carlosh93/SFR_HB-IRIT-UIS/README.md

 *Fig. 5: Generated MRIs for two cases with the proposed method by the HB-IRIT-UIS team.*

 # Steps to Run the Code

+The following steps must be executed in Google Colab.

 ### 0. Requirements
 The Code was tested only in Linux operating system.
 See the `requirements.txt` file for python packages requirements.
 Install them using
 ```
 pip install -r requirements.txt
 ```

 ### 1. Data Preprocessing
 Download the three data files ('data_1_2021.tar', 'data_2_2021.tar', 'data_3_2021.tar') and run file `preprocessing.py`
 ```